Emil Bohinen: Salernitana

 On 31 January 2022, he joined Italian club Salernitana on loan with an option to buy and a conditional obligation to buy.
 The condition for the obligation to buy was fulfilled by Salernitana staying in Serie A, and on 29 June 2022 Bohinen moved to Salernitana on a permanent basis, signing a four-year contract.

+Genoa

+On 17 January 2024, Bohinen moved to Genoa on loan, with an option to buy and a conditional obligation to buy.

+Loan to Frosinone

+On 3 February 2025, Bohinen joined Frosinone on loan.

+Loan to Venezia

+On 1 September 2025, Bohinen moved on loan to Venezia, with a conditional obligation to buy.

 International career

-Despite being born in Derby, England during his father's spell with Derby County F.C., Bohinen has represented Norway at several age groups up to and including Norway U21.
+Despite being born in Derby, England during his father's spell with Derby County, Bohinen has represented Norway at several age groups up to and including Norway U21.

 Bohinen was highly rated as part of the same age group of the new generation of Norwegian footballers alongside the likes of Erling Haaland, Martin Ødegaard, Kristoffer Ajer and Sander Berge.

 Style of play

-Bohinen plays primarily as a centre midfielder, he has also occasionally played as a winger.
+Bohinen plays primarily as a central midfielder, and has also occasionally played as a winger.
 He has been described as a skilful player with good technique and good vision.
 Eurosport also described that 'he also has the X-factor when it comes to his left foot'.